martin-brajer/card-assembler/docs/source/overview.rst

 =======================

 Card Assembler is a free and open-source plug-in for Gimp.
-Assembles an image according to an xml file blueprint.
+Assembles an image according to an XML file blueprint.
 Meant for board game card creation.

 Features
 --------

-* Gimp tools: single-colour layer, textbox, import layers from a given .xcf file etc.
+* Gimp tools: single-colour layer, textbox, import layers from a given XCF file etc.
-* Load card layout information from an xml file blueprint.
+* Load card layout information from an XML file blueprint.
 * Command chaining, making templates possible.
 * Export colors used in blueprint to Gimp as a palette.

 Installation
 ------------

-Copy all :file:`*.py` files from :file:`src/` into :file:`card-assembler/`
-in your Gimp plug-in folder:
+Copy all PY files from :file:`src/` into :file:`card-assembler/` in your Gimp plug-in folder:
 :file:`{user}/AppData/Roaming/GIMP/{version}/plug-ins/`.
 Then **restart Gimp**.